-Maine has embarked on an ambitious plan to audit production of the product of the course, students will be able to conduct accurate building analyses and document findings, as well as make recommendations for improvements, including financial benefits and investment payback.
+Maine has embarked on an ambitious plan to audit and weatherize every residential structure by the year 2030.
+This introductory course to building science and energy auditing will prepare students to pass the BPI Building Analyst certification, the energy auditing professional designation recognized by Efficiency Maine and Maine State Housing.
+After completing this course, students will be able to conduct accurate building analyses and document findings, as well as make recommendations for improvements, including financial benefits and investment payback.